xiaoluzhang6/Data-Viz-Redesign-Project/README.md

 >This should not be a visualization to just map current popular job skills, but also potentially make a forecast for the future.
 For example, how long will cloud-computing be at the top? is it worth it to invest an education based around these skills?
 Would these skills still be relevant by the time I finish my degree?
 Should I think about updating my education?
 These are some type of questions my visualization will attemp to explore.

 -Scope:<br>
-> Limit to only United States and top 10 skills from year to year.
+> Limit to only United States and top 10 skills from 2014 to 2016.

 -Observe trend of the skills
 >Skills falling out of favor vs rising popularity of the skills<br>